MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/4-msal-python-auth-code-flow.md

 ### ID tokens

 The identity platform issues ID tokens are to the client application as part of an OpenID Connect flow.
-ID tokens can be sent alongside or instead of an access token.
+ID tokens can be sent alongside or in place of an access token.
 They are used by the client to authenticate and get basic information about users.